Simulation-Based Discharge Program

 Hands-On Medical Device Training

-Before your child is discharged with a new medical device, you get hands-on experience caring for the device.
+Before your child is discharged with a new medical device, you will get hands-on experience caring for the device.
 During this training, you can expect:

 • A step-by-step training guide developed by Weill Cornell Medicine nurses and doctors

-• Evidence-based instruction provided by compassionate experts
+• Proven instruction provided by caring experts

 Weill Cornell Medicine Pediatric Simulation-Based Discharge Program